victorakaps/Profile.md/dev_profiles/ashutoshm1771/README.md

 ### Hey! there 👋

-I'm Ashutosh, a student/Programmer :).
+I'm Ashutosh Mishra, a student/Programmer :).
 Apart from Competitive Programming, I also love mythology, Web Development, Artificial Intelligence, and few other generic domains.
-I am currently a B.Tech student in India, all the way from Nepal.
+I am currently a Software Engineer in India, all the way from Nepal.

 ```
 Programmer (noun): Someone who solves a problem you didn't know you had, in a way you don't understand. 😉